2i2c-org/team-compass/projects/managed-hubs/support.md

 1. `Who: Support steward`

    **Respond within 24 working hours**.
-Acknowledge receipt of the support request and let the {term}`Community Representative` know about any investigation we have done thus far.
+Acknowledge receipt of the support request and let the {term}`Community Representative` know a time-boxed investigation will start soon.
+Please request any additional information you may need to be able to reproduce the issue in step 2.
 2. `Who: Support steward`

    **Spend 30 minutes trying to resolve**.
 If you believe you can resolve the issue within 30 minutes, try resolving it yourself.